-\textbf{Motivations.} An existing widely-used data collection method, as adopted by Nissan~\cite{nissan1}, involves collecting massive amounts of data through vehicle sensors, cameras, and roadside devices, and then processing all the data centrally.
-However, when it comes to the situation with multiple metaverse users (MUs) and metaverse service providers (MSPs) on behalf of different companies, the centralized data collection approach is not applicable and may lead to the following issues.
+\textbf{Motivations.} The widely used data collection method, as adopted by Nissan~\cite{nissan_i2v_2023v} and studied in~\cite{GOKASAR2023119192}, involves gathering massive amounts of data through vehicle sensors, cameras, and roadside devices, and all data being processed centrally.
+While this approach is effective for various applications, when it comes to the situation with multiple metaverse users (MUs) and metaverse service providers (MSPs) associated with different companies, the centralized data collection approach is not applicable and may lead to the following issues.
 First, AR services in the vehicular metaverse need to be highly immersive so that MUs feel fully immersed in the rendered environment, such as visualized driving.
-However, providing a seamless AR experience is challenging due to the latency caused by massive real-time data updates under unstable and resource-limited communication conditions.
-Note that the value of real-time data diminishes over time~\cite{aoi-survey}.
-Also, delays can severely impact the MU's experience and cause dizziness~\cite{jia2018delay}.
-Second, the data to be transmitted may be sensitive and private, such as location, movement, and biometrics, which can create a better immersive experience but may inevitably increase the privacy risk of MUs~\cite{AR-privacy}.
-Third, it is difficult to share data between MSPs due to competition.
-This leads to the same data being sampled multiple times by different MSPs in the physical world, resulting in wasted resources (e.g., sampling costs) and data redundancy.
-Moreover, tremendous data pressure and computational burden are imposed on MSPs.
-Therefore, an efficient method for collecting high-quality data while preserving privacy is needed to achieve immersive AR services.
+However, data synchronization is hindered by the latency from massive real-time data updates under unstable and resource-limited communication conditions.
+Note that the value of real-time data diminishes over time~\cite{10552896}.
+Also, delays can severely impact the MU's experience and cause dizziness~\cite{10772049}.
+Second, the data to be transmitted may be sensitive and private, such as location, movement, and biometrics, which can create a better immersive experience but may inevitably increase the privacy risk of MUs.